 Dana, Richard, Lizzy and Louise all teach Maths in Year 3, but English, Science, Religious Education and Humanities are taught primarily by the form teachers.
 The children are also taught by several subject specialists, including Rosalind for French, Jonathan for Music, Paul Saliba for ICT and the Senior House Sports’ department for Games, Swimming and P.E.
 The children will also be taught by a specialist Mandarin teacher.

-A detailed outline of the Year 3 curriculum is available on the school website at www.stanthonysprep.org.uk.
+A detailed outline of the Year 3 curriculum can be found below.

 Now that your son is in Year 3, after the first few weeks of term, your son will be taught Maths in a set.
 Whilst all groups cover the same programme of study, the school has found this system to be of great benefit in meeting the varying needs of the boys in Maths, and we frequently review the composition of each set.

 On Mondays, your son will be given spellings to learn for the following Monday.
 We recommend learning the spellings for about ten minutes every evening rather than ‘cramming’ in a panic the night before.
 The boys have been taught to use the ‘look, cover, write and check’ method during this time, as outlined in the front of their spelling book.
 In addition to this, we would like them to write out their spellings in their handwriting books, using the same ‘look, cover, write and check’ method.
 This will be given on Monday evenings, to be completed and handed in on Wednesdays.
 You will also notice a list of High Frequency works in their spelling books (and attached), which the boys will be revising and learning throughout the year.
 Spelling lists can be found each week on Firefly if your son is absent from school on a Monday.

 On Wednesdays, your son will be given Mathematics homework to be completed that evening and handed in on Thursday.